project-stacker/c3/images/static/README.md

-"static" is a minimal Linux system intended for use directly by statically compiled binaries.
+**static** is a minimal Linux system intended for use directly by statically compiled binaries.